miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Igor attack the player if his friends are killed or attacked.
 Restored plaguebearer quest log, Regent line and cool Nines gesture.
 Fixed suitcase exchange at the parking garage and added one poster.
-Made abandoned warehouse bum leave later if you didn't talk to him.
+Made abandoned warehouse bum and crackhouse girl leave after a time.
-Switched badly fixed missing Tommy line with better fitting float.
-Made crackhouse girl leave and hid two mirrored theatre door signs.
+Fixed two theatre door signs and discipline removal in crackhouse.

 Confession:
 +Restored Venus' laptop, turnstile, gestures and three cage dancers.